PgBiel/typst-tablex/README.md

 - Table lines don't play very well with column and row gutter when a colspan or rowspan is used.
 They may be missing or be cut off by gutters.

 - Rows with fractional height (such as `2fr`) have zero height if the table spans more than one page.
 This is because fractional row heights are calculated on the available height of the first page of the table, which is something that the default `#table` can circumvent using internal code.
 This won't be fixed for now.
-(Columns with fractional height work fine, provided all pages the table is in have the same width, **and the page width isn't `auto`** (which forces fractional columns to be 0pt, even in the default `#table`).)
+(Columns with fractional width work fine, provided all pages the table is in have the same width, **and the page width isn't `auto`** (which forces fractional columns to be 0pt, even in the default `#table`).)

 - By default, the table assumes that all pages containing it have the same width and height (dimensions).
 This is used for auto-sizing of columns/rows and for repeatable headers to work properly.
 It would be potentially costly to re-calculate page sizes on every page, so this was postponed.